JChedo72/Portfolio/README.md

 # Portfolio
-Several examples of the work I have done
+Several examples of the work that I have completed to showcase my abilities.